JORDANGAMBA99/Power-BI-projects/Readme for End to End Power BI Bank customer Churn rate.md

 - Minimum target columns custom column formula is 0
 - Create a dax expression for customers lost:

-Customers Lost = CALCULATE( count('Customer Data'[Churn Status]),'Customer Data'[Churn Status] = "Churned")
+### Customers Lost = CALCULATE( count('Customer Data'[Churn Status]),'Customer Data'[Churn Status] = "Churned")

 - Dax Expression for churn rate :

-Churn Rate = 'Customer Data'[Customers Lost] / 'Customer Data'[No of Customers]
+### Churn Rate = 'Customer Data'[Customers Lost] / 'Customer Data'[No of Customers]

 No of Customers = COUNT('Customer Data'[Customer ID])

-Create a donut chart for :
+### Create a donut chart for :
 - Customers by gender,
 - Customers activity status
 - Customers Credit card status
 - Customers by Country
 - Customers by Products

-Create a Line and staacked chart for :
+### Create a Line and staacked chart for :
 - Customer and churn rate by Age groups
 - Customer and churn rate by Credit score
 - Customer and churn rate by Acct Balance

-Create a slicer for:
+### Create a slicer for:
 - Churned
 - Not Churned

-Create a gauge which includee the column for maximum,target and minimum churn rate respectively in the gauge
+### Create a gauge which include the columns for :
+- maximum,target and minimum churn rate respectively in the gauge

 ## Conclusion
 - We have found that the age group that has the highest churn rate is between 51-60.
-This age group has a highr churn rate of 56%.
+This age group has a higher churn rate of 56%.
+They also have the highest account balance of over 200k and have the lowest credit scores.